 This discussion and analysis is intended to serve as an introduction to the Agency's basic financial statements.
-This report includes the independent auditors' report, management's discussion and analysis, financial statements and notes to financial statements.
+The Agency's basic financial statements comprise of two components: the Agency's financial statements and notes to those financial statements.
+This report also contains other supplementary information in addition to the basic financial statements themselves.

-Required Financial Statements - The financial statements are prepared using the accrual basis of accounting.
+Required financial statements.
+The financial statements are prepared using the accrual basis of accounting.
 The financial statements include: